 - CSO’s 6 Steps for GDPR Compliance

-And if you are ever not sure about whether your website is either PCI or GDPR compliant, it’s important to consult legal professionals to avoid hefty monetary penalties.
+And if you are unsure whether your website is PCI or GDPR-compliant, it’s important to consult legal professionals to avoid hefty monetary penalties.

 And there you have it!
 Everything you need to know about protecting your customers’ data while selling to them through your eCommerce shop.
-If you find yourself needing help with securing your website’s data, get in touch with us and see how we can help.
+If you need help securing your website’s data, get in touch with us and see how we can help.

 We take data security seriously and have the right resources in place to help you ensure your customers that protecting their personal and financial information is something you take seriously.